CozetteDyer/Escape/README.md

 Puzzle Hints:
-  - It is recomeneded to try the game before looking at the hints:
+  - It is recommended to try the game before looking at the hints:
   .
   .
   .
   .
   .
   .
-  Puzzle Room 1:
+  - Puzzle Room 1:
       1. You start locked in a small area with a piller blocking your progression.
 There is something you need to do to remove the piller
           - What object stands out?
       2. There is a spiderweb blocking your progression.
 What can you do to get around it?